AnselmoGPP/Learn_Computer_Science/topics/security/blockchain/bitcoin.md

 - The number of zeros a PoW must create is changed periodically so it takes 10 minutes on average to find a new block.

 **Blockchain**: Data structure of the ledger.
+Decentralized digital ledger.
 Each valid block of transactions has a PoW at the end.
 To ensure the order of the blocks, each block also contains the hash of the previous block at its header.
 So, if somebody wants to modify a block, he will need to compute the PoW of that block and the following ones.
 When somebody finds out the block's PoW, he broadcasts the block to the rest of the world so everybody copy it to the blockchain.
 You can check blocks information at [BlockExplorer](https://blockexplorer.one/).

 **Miners**: They create new blocks, looking for a **block reward** and **fees**.
 Not everybody are miners.
 Those making transactions just listen for blocks broadcasted by miners and update their own personal copies of the blockchain.
 If you hear two distinct blockchains with conflicting transaction histories, you take the longest one (who has the most work put into it).
 If they have the same length, just wait until one of them is longer.
 This provides a decentralized consensus (we don't trust a central authority but computational work).